getify/You-Dont-Know-JS/types & grammar/ch4.md

 As we'd expect, `a === b` fails, because no coercion is allowed, and indeed the `42` and `"42"` values are different.

-However, the second comparison `a == b` uses loose equality, which means the comparison algorithm will perform *implicit coercion* on one or both values, if the types happen to be different.
+However, the second comparison `a == b` uses loose equality, which means that if the types happen to be different, the comparison algorithm will perform *implicit coercion* on one or both values.

 But exactly what kind of coercion happens here?
 Does the `a` value of `42` become a `string`, or does the `b` value of `"42"` become a `number`?

-In the ES5 spec, clauses 11.9.3.4-5, it says:
+In the ES5 spec, clauses 11.9.3.4-5 say:

 > 4. If Type(x) is Number and Type(y) is String,
 >    return the result of the comparison x == ToNumber(y).